 T100 is an annual walking, talking and making festival that encourages multiple stories to surface in Thurrock.
 T100 continues to grow each year, gaining new activities and events, new walkers, new routes and new partners to support the programme.
 What began as a walking celebration of Thurrock – 10 miles, 10 walks, 10 days, has developed into an outdoor arts festival stretching along and across the estuary into Southend and Kent, hence the name T100.

-Over the last eight years, we’ve travelled on a journey with a growing team of local volunteers, one year spontaneously building the theme for the next, all the time drawing more people in through a range of arts activities.
+Over the last ten years, we’ve travelled on a journey with a growing team of local volunteers, one year spontaneously building the theme for the next, all the time drawing more people in through a range of arts activities.

 The T100 exhibition captures the spirit of the festival and the people and places who have taken part along the routes over the first five years.
 Some of the exhibition information can be explored on these web pages, but there is so much more to see in real life, such as the beautiful handmade journals, the gorgeous silk flags, the printed tablecloths, the maps and recipes created and collected as the festival has grown.